The Democratic Republic of the Congo

-- Continue to increase the number of Grauer’s gorillas protected by identifying areas where additional protection is needed.
+- Work with local communities to increase the number of Grauer’s gorillas protected by developing community conservation forests.

-- Study the roles that mining and other illegal activities play in the loss of gorillas and other biodiversity, and develop interventions to address these threats.
+- Understand the roles that mining and other illegal activities play in the loss of gorillas and other biodiversity, and develop interventions to address these threats.

 - Most Grauer’s gorillas live in remote areas outside of national parks and are not formally protected.

 - Mining and other illegal activities are common in the region where gorillas live, leading to increased hunting and deforestation.

 - Local communities often suffer from extreme poverty and malnutrition and still depend on the forest for food and other resources.

 - Numerous rebel groups operate within the forests, which makes protection extremely difficult and dangerous.